Clean Label Project AI Visibility Score: 42/100

 Notable Facts AI Surfaces

-- AI agents frequently associate the brand with high-profile studies on heavy metals in popular baby food brands.
+- AI agents frequently cite the 2017-2018 Clean Label Project study on heavy metals in baby food as a landmark finding.

 Competitors in AI Recommendations